F5Networks/f5-ci-docs/docs/kubernetes/kctlr-modes.rst

 Nodeport mode is the default mode of operation for the |kctlr| in Kubernetes.
 This mode is easier to set up since it supports all Kubernetes `Cluster Networks`_, and has no specific BIG-IP licensing requirements.

-As shown in the diagram, :code:`nodeport` mode uses 2-tier load balancing:
+As shown in the diagram, **nodeport** mode uses 2-tier load balancing:

 #.
 The BIG-IP Platform load balances requests to Nodes (kube-proxy).
 #.
 Nodes (kube-proxy) load balance requests to Pods.